lhdbkul/Omeka-S-module-EasyAdmin/README.md

 - [ ] Add a deduplicator for assets (and replace assets used as resource thumbnails and in pages).
 - [x] Dump database: see adminer.
 - [x] Find a way to increase duration of csrf when there are very a large number of files to upload, instead of skipping csrf.
-- [ ] Add a module setting for the csrf lifetime for bulk uploads (see note below).
+- [ ] Add a module setting for the csrf lifetime for bulk uploads and for main resource edit page.

 Warning